code-with-amitk/Code-examples/Motherboard/CPU/PCI/Peripheral-Devices/Terms.md

                                                                         |        0000:03:07.6.40 |
                                                                         --------------------------
                                                                          //Domain:0,Bus:3,Device:7,Function:6,Register:40

+> MAX BUSES can be 256 supported by any motherboard This is for future, presently you will see max 20-30 devices on PCI Bus.

 1 PCI Domain:
 256 Buses > 32 PCI devices/Bus > 8 functions/Device.
 Functions or PCI Configuration Space Registers: 256 bytes(PCI), 4096 bytes(PCIe)